Image

 Pre-Application Advising

 If you are interested in the BAS-ABM, please carefully examine the admission requirements and discuss your goals with your advisor.
-You may also reach out to basabminfo@pierce.ctc.edu to learn more about the program.
 If you do not presently meet the requirements, it is important to work out an education plan with an advisor so that you are ready for fall quarter.
+Please also reach out to basabminfo@pierce.ctc.edu for support while you prepare.

 How to Apply